c-blake/bu/doc/vip.md

 I haven't used it myself, but Helm `filtered-candidate-transformer` (circa 2011) *can* do lazy pre-display validation.
-It may be the only similar tool to be capable BUT needs `emacs` AND you still must add your own partial/windowed eval maybe using async/volatile sources to not validate everything all at once.
-I searched for, but good not find any public turn-key solution.
+It may be the only similar tool to be capable BUT needs `emacs` AND I could find no public turn-key solution.
+So, you still must add your own partial/windowed eval maybe using async/volatile sources to not validate everything all at once.

 [percol](https://github.com/mooz/percol) also mentions zaw & peco and a pure Zsh approach that in said purity allows preserving Zsh syntax highlighting is